 - Forms: Create student surveys and quizzes along with surveys for research

 - Sites: Design and create websites individually or in a group

 - Blogger: Collaborate in writing and publishing a group blog or other social web content

 - Google+ or Groups: Participate in private discussion groups for class

 - Voice or Talk: Communicate via webcam or text

 - Picasa: Organize and share photo content online

-- Bookmarks/Reader: Share bookmarks and readings fed from frequently updates sources, such as online newspapers or blogs
+- Bookmarks/Reader: Share bookmarks and readings fed from frequently updated sources, such as online newspapers or blogs

-The last five features listed above can be found in the Google Apps menu by clicking More -> Even more.
+The last five features listed above can be found in the Google Apps menu by clicking More, and then Even more.
 Others include Google Books and Google Earth/SketchUp.
 We invite everyone to explore the options available.

 Instructions and other materials on how to use features within Google Apps can be accessed in the IT KnowledgeBase.
 Faculty and staff can contact email@example.com and students can contact firstname.lastname@example.org for assistance in learning and using Google Apps.
 Please check our FITS events calendar for upcoming workshops.